-After a leisurely walk through downtown, we headed to Middleton Brewing.
-Not only do they brew great beers on site, but they are very dog friendly.
+Less than 10 miles from downtown is Middleton Brewing where locals love to hang out.
+Not only do they brew good beers, but they are very dog friendly.
 Upon arrival, we were greeted by a sweet dog in the parking lot and later met by two more dogs running around inside.
 Everyone from the owners to the patrons were welcoming and loved dogs.
-Our favorite beers were the seasonal Pecan Amber, Galena Belgian Dubel and Pepperhead IPA (brewed with jalapeños).
-Oh, and there’s complimentary popcorn.
+Be sure to check their events calendar for live music.

 Mouthwatering BBQ a Short Drive Away

 Now, on to the Texas style BBQ.
-We did make it out to Black’s Barbecue in Lockhart and The Salt Lick in Driftwood.
-Both of which we would highly recommend when you’re planning your visit to San Marcos.
-Get the beef ribs at Black’s, which weigh in anywhere from one to two pounds.
-The smokey meat is so juicy and tender, definitely one of the best beef ribs we’ve ever had – and we’ve tried the beef ribs at The Salt Lick, Franklin Barbecue and La Barbecue.
+A short drive away is the famous Black’s Barbecue in Lockhart.
+Order the beef rib, which weigh in anywhere from one to two pounds.
+The smokey meat is so juicy and tender, definitely one of the best beef ribs we’ve ever had – and we’ve tried the beef ribs at Salt Lick, Franklin Barbecue and La Barbecue.
 The Black family did bring their barbecue to San Marcos with the opening of Kent Black’s Barbecue in downtown.